CD Baby’s HostBaby is partnering with leading music-oriented web hosting provider Bandzoogle.

 “Bandzoogle shares our focus on artists, with tools that help them wherever they are in their career,” explains Tracy Maddux, CEO of AVL/CD Baby.
 “They have built the best hosting product for indie musicians, and they back it up with amazing customer service.
 Like us, they keep ahead of a fast-changing business and think hard about what tools will best support artists’ dreams and goals.
 I can’t think of a better partner in web hosting, and I’m glad we finally get to work more closely together to promote indie music as a whole.”

 HostBaby users will notice very little change as the partners work closely to migrate the sites slowly and seamlessly.
 They’ll keep the same domain, inbox, and other assets, as well as all hosting time purchased and all deals with CD Baby.
-They will also have the same level of customer service and responsiveness they have grown accustomed to with HostBaby and CD Baby.
+They will also have the same high level of customer service and responsiveness they have grown accustomed to with HostBaby and CD Baby.
+“We aim to make this move so effortless and easy for users, they barely notice,” notes Kevin Breuner, VP of Marketing at CD Baby.